Heptagon: Empirical examples

 The Brazilian 25-cent coin has a heptagon inscribed in the coin's disk.
 Some old versions of the coat of arms of Georgia, including in Soviet days, used a {7/2} heptagram as an element.

-In architecture, heptagonal floor plans are very rare.
-A remarkable example is the Mausoleum of Prince Ernst in Stadthagen, Germany.
+A number of coins, including the 20 euro cent coin, have heptagonal symmetry in a shape called the Spanish flower.

-Many police badges in the US have a {7/2} heptagram outline.
+In architecture, examples of heptagonal buildings include the Mausoleum of Prince Ernst in Stadthagen, Germany; the Maltz Performing Arts Center (formerly Temple Tifereth-Israel) in Cleveland; and Wallace Presbyterian Church in College Park, Maryland.